pyqtgraph/pyqtgraph/doc/source/getting_started/qtcrashcourse.rst

 .. code-block:: python
   :caption: Example PyQtGraph Integration Into Qt

-  from PyQt6 import QtWidgets  # Work with PyQt5 / PySide6 as well
+  from PyQt6 import QtWidgets  # Works with PyQt5 / PySide6 as well
   import pyqtgraph as pg

   # Always start by initializing Qt (only once per application)